Enquire now

 Conclusion:

 In summary, complete heart block is a serious medical condition that affects the electrical conduction system of the heart.
 It can cause a slow, irregular heartbeat and lead to a variety of symptoms.
 If you are experiencing symptoms of complete heart block, it is important to seek medical attention promptly to determine the underlying cause and appropriate treatment.
+You can get in touch with a cardiologist expert in Kolkata at the BM Birla Heart Research Centre, the only cardiology hospital in the eastern region.

 FAQs